Steven Mead - High resolution photos (right mouse click > save as)

 His innovation is also evident with his premiere performances of new concerti and major works by Martin Ellerby, Philip Sparke, Torstein Aagaard Nilsen, Tadeusz Kassatti, John Reeman, Derek Bourgeois, Vladimir Cosma, Thomas Dos, Rolf Rudin, Howard Snell, Hermann Pallhuber to name but a few.

-As a designer Steven has been an artist and clinician with Besson for many years and has been responsible for the design and development of the Steven Mead series of brass mouthpieces and mutes with ‘Denis Wick Products’ , the SM and Ultra range, and the new Besson Prestige Euphonium, now made in Germany, tested by Steve and distributed by Buffet Crampon.
+As a designer Steven has been an artist and clinician, and now Ambassador for Besson (part of The Buffet Group) for many years, being involved with testing and the development of new instruments.
+Also he has been responsible for the design and development of the Steven Mead series of brass mouthpieces and mutes with ‘Denis Wick Products’, with whom he is an International Ambassador.

 As a communicator